zachmccabe/zachmccabe.github.io/_notes/timezones.md

 When I am going through a rough time, I set my watch to UTC +8 and check in with a friend once a week.

 I'm talking with an American client in the US who has no idea that, officially, Beijing time is used for all of China -- despite that country spanning 62 degrees longitude.
 (That's more than the contiguous US, which spans 57 degrees longitude, and is split into 4 timezones.)
-Those timezone calculator websites only help so much when you're trying to schedule an international call with a contact somewhere in the western-half of China.
+This surprised me too the first time I experienced it.
+You can set your alarm for 07:00 China Standard Time but the neighborhood runs on unofficial, local time.
+People get up with the sunrise, which is still hours away.
+Timezone calculator websites only help so much when you're trying to schedule an international call with a contact somewhere in the western-half of China.

 It's a good idea to confirm the timezone, and more, when you're planning a call.

 I'm chatting with a friend who has lived on the west coast of the US for several years.
 She's stressed out and studying for her PhD.
 She doesn't realize that the US has multiple timezones, much less that it is hours later for me than it is for her.
 Groggy and preoccupied with thoughts of work in the morning, I'm less focused on the conversation than I would like.
+I feel bad and apologize.
 She is embarrassed that, even after years of living in the country, she didn't know this simple fact about the place.

 People assume their frame of reference is also your frame of reference.